Kaosevil/dedris-apigenerator/README.md

-# Dedris REST-Api Genererator from MySql
+# Dedris REST-Api Generator from MySql

 Generate REST API from MySql, with PHP in 1 Click